Shah Salim Khan: Entrepreneurship

 He was the former vice chairman of Pak China Sust Port Company Private Limited.

 Politics

 Salim Khan was an elected member of the Gilgit-Baltistan Legislative Assembly in the 2016 election.
 He won the seat on 10 September 2016 that had been vacated by his father, from GBLA-6 within Hunza Independent district on PML(N) ticket.
 In 2018 he was disqualified from being a member of the assembly after the National Bank of Pakistan petitioned for his disqualification in 2017, a year after his election.
 Khan had reportedly took over 50 million Rs loan from the National Bank of Pakistan during his term as Director of the Sost Dry Port, but he was failed to return the bank loan.

 A decision was announced in open court on 9 April 2018 to de-notify Khan as member of parliament and instruct the scheduling of a new by-election in accordance with law.

+He contested the 2026 Gilgit Baltistan Assembly election from GBA-6 Hunza as a candidate of PML(N), but was unsuccessful.
+He received 1,914 votes, placing fifth, and was defeated by Naik Nam Karim, an independent candidate supported by Pakistan Tehreek-e-Insaf (PTI).